 Japanese green teas pair well with various types of meals and is great to have on the table when you're expecting company.

 The simplest way to steep a large quantity of tea is, of course, to use a larger teapot.
-Dobin (土瓶) teapots, as well as teapots designed for black tea, usually have a capacity of about 1000ml, which can make the brewing process quite easy.
+Dobin (土瓶) teapots, as well as teapots designed for black tea, usually have a capacity of about 1000ml (33oz), which can make the brewing process quite easy.

-If you don't have a large teapot, don't fret!
-You can use this quick and easy recipe to make a large batch of tea quickly and easily.
+If you don't have a large teapot, don't worry!
+This quick and easy recipe will make a large batch of tea in no time.

-1. Weigh 10g of tea leaves in the teapot
+1. Put 10g of tea leaves into the teapot

-2. Pour 300ml of water into the teapot
+2. Pour 300ml of water over the leaves

 3. Steep for 30 - 60 seconds